kenjcastilla/personal-blog/README.md

 ## Key Features
 *Home*

-  * Shows the title of the blog and a featured blog post.
+  * Displays the title of the blog and a featured blog post.

 *Posts*